-Candidates may begin building a promotion portfolio with content based on the information required by Form AA-6, Faculty Tenure and Promotion Self Assessment Form, and noted in Sections B and C, below.
+4. Candidates may begin building a promotion portfolio with content based on the information required by Form AA-6a, Faculty Evaluation, Tenure and Promotion Self Assessment Form, and noted in Sections B and C, below (form AA20 Evaluation, Tenure, Promotion Rubic).

-- By the first week in November, the Divisional Promotion Committee will meet with the candidate(s) to discuss the promotion process, timeline, and required materials.
+- By the first week in November, the Departmental Promotion Committee will meet with the candidate(s) to discuss the promotion process, timeline, and required materials.

-- The format of the portfolio may be determined by the Divisional Promotion Committee, in consultation with the candidate.
-The portfolio should include updated resume; history of employment and rank; multiple student course assessments showing excellence or improvement over time; course syllabi and evidence of course development over time; scholarly papers and articles; documentation of service activities; letters of support from outside the Committee for work beyond their purview: see Sections B and C below for further guidance on content.
-The Tenure and Promotion Self Assessment form (AA-6) should be included in the portfolio.
+- The format of the portfolio may be determined by the Departmental Promotion Committee, in consultation with the candidate.
+The portfolio should include updated curricular vita; history of employment and rank; multiple student course assessments showing excellence or improvement over time; course syllabi and evidence of course development over time; scholarly papers and articles; documentation of service activities; letters of support from outside the Committee for work beyond their purview: see Sections B and C below for further guidance on content.
+The Evaluation, Tenure, and Promotion Self-Assessment form (AA6a) should be included in the portfolio.

 - Materials included for consideration should be dated since the last promotion or VCSU hire date, whichever is most recent.

-- The Promotion Committee is responsible for assuring a complete and convincing portfolio that meets the requirements identified for the proposed rank.
-Portfolios that are not complete and do not make a convincing case for promotion should not be forwarded.
+- The Departmental Promotion Committee is responsible for assuring a complete and convincing portfolio that meets the requirements identified for the proposed rank.
+Portfolios that are not complete and do not make a convincing case for promotion should not be forwarded to the Department Chair.
+The candidate will be informed on missing documentation and can resubmit within the deadline.

-The Promotion Committee will review and evaluate the portfolio and make a recommendation, Form AA-5, Tenure and Promotion Divisional Recommendation Form.
-This recommendation will then become part of the portfolio that will be forwarded to the division chair.
-Recommendations of the Promotion Committee will remain confidential.
+This recommendation will then become part of the portfolio that will be forwarded to the department chair.

-The President of the University will review each portfolio and make a decision (Form AA-5).
+12. The President of the University will review each portfolio and make a decision (Form AA5d).

 B. General Criteria for Promotion in Faculty Rank and Examples of Documentation